 Friendship and camaraderie is further aided by our realization that each singer is at a different stage in his or her development and our only goal is vocal progress.

-Occasional group meals, weekend trips and group cultural tours further our objective to enrich each participant's experience in Florence.
-Students are also encouraged to explore Florence on their own.
+Activities Occasional group meals, day trips to Siena and San Gemignano, weekend trips, and group cultural tours further our objective to enrich each participant's experience in Florence.
+Time is built into the schedule to allow students to explore Florence on their own.